merenlab/anvio.org/help/main/programs/anvi-run-hmms/index.md

 ### User-defined HMMs

 Running `anvi-run-hmms` with a custom model is easy.
-All you need to do is to create a directory with necessary files:
+All you need to do is create a directory with necessary files:

 <div class="codeblock" markdown="1">
 anvi&#45;run&#45;hmms &#45;c <span class="artifact&#45;n">[contigs&#45;db](/help/main/artifacts/contigs&#45;db)</span> \